 Stellplätze are signed Wohnmobilstellplatz.
 They are cheaper than full campsites and let you stay close to towns without needing to book ahead.

-Germany’s greatest national parks and historical attractions are scattered across the large country, and you need to do a fair bit of driving to see them all.
+Germany’s greatest national parks and historical attractions are scattered across the country, and you’ll often do a fair bit of driving to connect big cities with more rural regions.
 Go the most convenient route and rent a campervan for your vacation, allowing yourself more freedom and flexibility to explore the beautiful country.

-Berlin is a great starting point for anyone interested in Germany’s past, with fascinating museums like the Pergamon, the DDR Museum, and the Topography of Terror, located in the old Gestapo headquarters.
-It’s also a great city to walk around with its romantic canals and delicious street food.
+Berlin is a great starting point for anyone interested in Germany’s past, with fascinating museums like the Pergamon Museum (currently closed for major refurbishment — but parts of its collection can still be seen at “Pergamonmuseum.
+Das Panorama”), the DDR Museum, and the Topography of Terror, located on the former site of the Gestapo, SS and Reich Security Main Office.
+It’s also a great city to walk around with its canals and delicious street food.
 You can even ride to the top of the iconic TV Tower for 360° views across the city.
 Or visit Cologne and see the famous Kölner Dom cathedral and the nearby vineyard-lined valleys of the Rhine.
-The Bavarian cities of Nuremberg and Munich are rich in culture and history and are only 2 hours apart.
+The Bavarian cities of Nuremberg and Munich are rich in culture and history and are only a couple of hours apart.

-Over 25% of Germany is covered in parklands and ecological reserves, with 16 official National Parks.
-In the country's north, you find coastal parks and wetland reserves like the Schleswig-Holstein Wadden and Lower Saxon Wadden Sea National Parks, Müritz Park, and the Western Pomerania Lagoon Area.
-The southern borders of Germany have mountainous parks, including the Black Forest, the Bavarian Forest, Berchtesgaden, and the Saxon Switzerland National Park.
+Over a quarter of Germany is covered in protected landscapes — and nature parks alone make up more than a quarter of the country — with 16 official National Parks as well.
+In the country’s north, you find coastal parks and wetland reserves like the Schleswig-Holstein Wadden Sea and Lower Saxon Wadden Sea National Parks, Müritz National Park, and the Western Pomerania Lagoon Area.
+In the south you have mountainous parks including the Black Forest, the Bavarian Forest, and Berchtesgaden — and in the east, along the Czech border, you’ll find the dramatic sandstone scenery of Saxon Switzerland National Park.

 If you’re not convinced yet, here are 4 reasons why you should rent a campervan for your German vacation:

 Nothing gets left behind: Your campervan has everything you’ll need on your trip, and it all travels with you.
-No more leaving your phone charger in a hotel room 300 miles away!
+No more leaving your phone charger in a hotel room 500 km away!

 To help you plan your trip to all of the country's greatest attractions, here are the best 10 campgrounds in Germany:

-Germany also has Stellplatz which are roadside areas where you are officially allowed to stop overnight with your motorhome.
-Many of these Stellplatz sites are equipped with basic facilities including sanitary stations or hookups.
-Some charge a minor fee while some are free of charge.
+Germany also has Stellplatz (motorhome stopovers), which are designated places where you are officially allowed to stop overnight with your motorhome—often near town centers and tourist sights.
+Many Stellplatz sites offer basic facilities such as electricity plus fresh-water and waste-water services, and sometimes sanitary facilities.
+Some charge a small fee (often less than a campsite), while others are free of charge.

 To operate a motorhome weighing up to 7,716 pounds in Germany, you need a valid Type B driving license (Equivalent to Class D in the U.S. or Class G in Canada).
 If you're aiming to commandeer a larger campervan weighing more than 7,716 pounds, you're required to secure a B96 extension or possess a Type C or C1 license.